zuplo/docs/policies/custom-code-inbound/doc.md

 When building a policy it's common to modify the request object in some way before passing control downstream.
-The `ZuploRequest` type has a `user` property that is not set for unauthenticated requests.
+The `ZuploRequest` type has a `user` property that isn't set for unauthenticated requests.
 Authenticated requests should have a valid `user` property.
 Since this is an authentication policy, we should set that property before passing control to the next in line.